About the Commissioner

 Edelblut attended the University of Rhode Island where he earned a Bachelor of Science, Business Administration – Accounting.
 He also holds a Masters of Theological Studies from the Holy Cross Greek Orthodox School of Theology.

-Frank has been married for 33 years and has seven children.
+Frank has been married for 35 years and has seven children.
 Five are college graduates, one is currently in college, and one is still at home being home educated.
-He and his wife also have three grandchildren.
+He and his wife also have four grandchildren.